-1.4 Options
+1.5 Options

 Adding options to commands can be accomplished by the option() decorator.
 Since options can come in various different versions, there are a ton of parameters to configure their behavior.
+Options in click are distinct from positional arguments.

-1.4.1 Basic Value Options
+1.5.1 Basic Value Options